OUTLINE

 If you don’t use canonical or og:urls and cannot implement them, the href location is your next best option.

-5. Security Provisions for Code Parameters: It is always preferable to populate the code parameters on the server side and not on the client side.
-When you must populate parameters on the client side (e.g. using document.location as the data-src value), you need to validate the input by either encoding it or using some custom validation (e.g accepting only url data prior to # sign).
+It is always preferable to populate the attribute values on the server side and not on the client side.
+When you must populate values on the client side (e.g. using document.location as the data-src value), you need to validate the input by either encoding it or using some custom validation (e.g accepting only url data prior to # sign).
 Failing to do so may enable an attacker to inject scripts to your page.

 III.
 Indexing URLs & Learning About Content